zihaurpang/zihaurpang.github.io/_pages/about.md

 - *2024.09*: &nbsp;I was admitted to the 25 Fall graduate program at Kuang Yaming Honors School, Nanjing University.
 - *2024.08*: &nbsp;I have joined Microsoft as a Research Intern under the guidance of Principal Researcher Justin Ding, where I focus on evaluating and enhancing LLM outputs.
 -->
+- *2026.07*: &nbsp;🎉🎉 Our papers are accepted by [APSIPA Annual Summit and Conference 2026](https://www.apsipa2026.org/index.html).
+See you in Bangkok, Thailand!
 - *2026.06*: &nbsp;🎉🎉 Our papers are accepted by [INTERSPEECH 2026](https://interspeech2026.org/en-AU).
 See you in Sydney, Australia!
 - *2026.06*: &nbsp;🎉🎉 Our paper is accepted by [The 27th Meeting of the Special Interest Group on Discourse and Dialogue (SIGDIAL 2026)](https://2026.sigdial.org/).
 See you in Atlanta, Georgia, USA!
 - *2026.06*: &nbsp;🎉🎉 Our non-archival paper is accepted by [Learning to Listen: ICML 2026 Workshop on Machine Learning for Audio](https://mlforaudioworkshop.github.io/).
 See you in Seoul, Korea!